The Mission, Vision, and Values of the Faculty

 - Increasing Competition

-There is increasing competition from Faculties of Arts and Sciences in new and existing universities in Turkey and Eastern Europe.
+There is increasing competition from Faculties of Arts and Sciences in new and existing universities in North Cyprus, Turkey, and Eastern Europe.

 - Impact of the Global Economic Crisis